open-education-hub/essentials-security/explaining-the-internet/index.md

 ### The Networking Bible

 Speaking of the OSI model, it is paramount that we mention the most influential book in computer networking to this day, namely Andrew Tanenbaum's [Computer Networks](http://index-of.es/Varios-2/Computer%20Networks%205th%20Edition.pdf).
 Dating from 1981 (about the time these stacks were first defined), this book has been the cornerstone of networking ever since.
 It's a must-read for every netoworking enthusiast.

 ### ICMP

 The protocol used by `ping` is called **Internet Control Message Protocol (ICMP)**.
 The protocol defines a set of _utility_ messages and responses, used by hosts in order to check the status of other hosts.

-There is also a very well-known attack, called **Distributed Denial of Service DDoS**, by which an attacker floods a server with `ping`s essentialy.
+There is also a very well-known attack, called **Distributed Denial of Service (DDoS)**, by which an attacker floods a server with `ping`s essentially.
 The purpose of this attack is to overwhelm the server by making it do nothing else but respond to these `pings`, rather than serve the actual requests for which it was designed.
 Thus, this type of attack aims to render a server useless, or even make it crash.
 The attack has been executed in many forms, with one of the simplest being described [here](https://www.cloudflare.com/learning/ddos/glossary/internet-control-message-protocol-icmp/).